anyhsalinas/personal_content/mixslider-by-missra/README.md

-<p>The Mix Slider was developed by <a href="http://missra.com/" target="_blank">Missra</a>.
+<p>The Mix Slider is a plugin developed by <a href="http://missra.com/" target="_blank">Missra</a>.
 I don't own this codes, I'm only hosting them here to be able to use the plugin on Tumblr.</p>

-<p>Don't forget to contribute to the developer if you can, she's sharing this amazing plugin totally for free!
-You can make her a donation here: https://github.com/xmissra/xmissra.github.io/blob/master/README.md</p>

 <hr>